- 1 Cast Iron Plant Overview

-If you’re looking for a hardy and forgiving houseplant, then look no further than the cast iron plant.
+If you’re looking for a hardy and forgiving houseplant, then look no further.
+Meet the cast iron plant, Aspidistra elatior!

 Let’s get started!